BGP-QNM-FITS/bgp_methods/README.md

 # BGP Methods (2025)

-This repo contains code used to generate the figures in the Bayesian Gaussian Process methods paper.
+This repo contains code used to generate the figures in *[Quasinormal modes from numerical relativity with Bayesian inference (Dyer & Moore, 2025)](https://arxiv.org/pdf/2510.11783)*.

 <div align="center">